 Dave Chappelle attacked onstage by armed man while performing at L.A.'s Hollywood Bowl

 Comedian Dave Chappelle was attacked onstage by an armed man Tuesday night as he performed at Los Angeles' Hollywood Bowl arena, with videos from audience members' cellphones quickly flooding social media and showing a man appear to run onto the stage and tackle the comic.
-The Los Angeles Police Department told CBS Los Angeles a male suspect armed with a knife blade was arrested and accused of assault with a deadly weapon.
+The Los Angeles Police Department told CBS Los Angeles a 23-year-old man armed with a replica handgun that contained a knife blade was arrested and accused of assault with a deadly weapon.

-The suspect was also carrying a replica handgun, police told CBS Los Angeles.
+Police identified the suspect to CBS Los Angeles as Isaiah Lee of Los Angeles and said he was being held on $30,000 bail.
 Chappelle was not injured in the attack.

 Chappelle, whose unapologetic humor has made him a lightning rod for criticism, appeared unscathed by the sudden interruption and later joked (Note: Linked video contains harsh language including profanity) with fellow comedian and actor Jamie Foxx onstage that he'd taken revenge on his attacker.